nahidischool/nahidischool.github.io/index.md

 ## Awards in Different Competitions
 - 2011: Secured 11th position among 319 Computer Science Graduates in Information Technology Engineering Examination (ITEE) organized by Japan International Corporation Agency (JICA)

-`For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/mdmustafizurrahman/mdmustafizurrahman.github.io/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.